Choose from the finest cheese that the British Isles and Continental Europe have to offer.

-- When selecting cheese for a cheese board it is usual to go for cheese of different milk types – another good rule of thumb is goat, hard, soft, blue.
+- When selecting a cheese board, go for cheese of different milk types – another good rule of thumb is goat, hard, soft, blue.

-- Cheese should be served before the pudding as it does not taste as well after the sweetness of a desert.
+- Cheese should be served before any pudding – it doesn’t taste as good after the sweetness of a dessert.

-- Cheese keeps better as a whole cheese, so it is better to purchase a larger piece.
+- Cheese keeps better as a whole – it is better to buy a larger piece.

-- The waxed paper we wrap the cheese in keeps the cheese in good condition and allows it to breath to avoid the build-up of excess moisture.
+- Keep the cheese in the waxed paper we wrap it in as this keeps it in good condition and allows it to breathe, avoiding the build-up of excess moisture.

-- Store the cheese in a cool pantry, cellar or in the refrigerator preferably in the lower drawer.
+- Store cheese in a cool pantry, cellar or the refrigerator – but preferably on a lower shelf in a container.

 - Do not store cheese with other strong-smelling foods.
 As a cheese breathes it will absorb other aromas and may spoil.

-- The way a cheese is cut depends largely on its shape and size.
-The most important thing to keep in mind when cutting a cheese is to divide cheese so that everybody has an equal share of the inside and outside.
+- How a cheese is cut depends on its shape and size.
+When cutting a cheese, divide it so that everybody has an equal share of the inside and outside.

 How do I match cheese and wine?